Ryan-Malloy/fish-tracker/README.md

 - **Database:** Firebase Realtime Database
 - **Storage:** Firebase Cloud Storage
 - **Styling:** Bootstrap with custom CSS
+- **Routing:** React Router

 The front-end is built using React.js, creating a single-page application (SPA) that interacts with Firebase for backend operations.
-The Firebase Authentication is used for handling user sign-in and sign-out processes.
+Firebase Authentication is used for handling user sign-in and sign-out processes.
 Firebase Realtime Database is utilized for storing fish data, and Firebase Cloud Storage is used for image uploads.
+Bootstrap is used for responsive styling, and React Router manages navigation within the app.

 ### Setup and Installation Instructions